Britain is now helping Trump play Big Man in the Atlantic with oil tanker raid

 But the rusting tanker was empty.

 Russia funds its war against Ukraine with fossil fuel sales.
-Europe imports a vast quantity of Russian gas, worth about $10-25 billion a year.
+Europe imports a vast quantity of Russian gas, worth about $10-25bn (£7.4bn-18.6bn) a year.

 But the Kremlin also profits from the shadow fleet of at least 1,000 ships which move just over 18 per cent of the world’s oil from sanctioned countries like Russia, Iran and Venezuela – often to China.
-It helps make Russia’s oil trade worth about $150 billion a year.
+It helps make Russia’s oil trade worth about $150bn (£111bn) a year.

 Seizures of these oil tankers by Ukraine’s allies are very rare.